A quiet but significant change has been happening on the internet for the last year.

 SEO is not ending.

-But how the internet works is changing.
+But the way the internet works is changing.

-not just those optimized for Google,
+not only those optimized for Google,

 Therefore, the question is no longer just:

-“What is my rank on Google?”
+“What's my ranking on Google?”

-The real question is this:
+The real question is: